 945 avenue Beaumont, suite 101

-Orthodontics is a specialty of dentistry devoted to the diagnosis, interception and treatment of dental and skeletal malocclusions.
-The objective is to improve function and aesthetics.
-Dental alignment problems and occlusion may be due to genetic or developmental causes.
+Orthodontics is a specialty devoted to the diagnosis, intervention and treatment of dental and skeletal malocclusions, or problems with our bite.
+Its goal is to improve function and appearance.
+Dental alignment problems most often stem from a person’s genetics or development.